King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 ## Getting Started

-These tutorials were designed to be used on the Amazon Web Services (AWS) Cloud computing platform and implemented using Jupyter Notebook files.
+These tutorials were designed to be used on the Amazon Web Services (AWS) Cloud computing platform and implemented using Jupyter Notebooks.
 Since these workflows require several freely accessible software package (e.g., Trimmomatic, STAR, etc) and many R packages, we chose to use a container where all the software is pre-installed.
 While having all the software pre-installed saves time, it makes the notebooks specific to a Cloud platform.
 We have included optional code to install all of the software without using the AWS container, but it adds more than 30 minutes of runtime for some of the notebooks.

 The NIGMS Sandbox team has information on AWS and running the notebooks in SageMaker using a container.